lsst-sqre/nublado1/README.md

   the `ConfigMap` resource from the JupyterHub configuration, and then deploy the Hub into the specified context and namespace.

-### Nginx

-Nginx terminates TLS and uses the Hub Service (and Firefly if you installed it) as its backend target(s).

-* Create secrets from the secrets template.
-The three standard TLS files should be the CA certificate, the key, and the server certificate, all base64-encoded and put into the file.  `dhparam.pem` can be created with `openssl dhparam -out dhparam.pem 2048`, and then base64-encoded and inserted into the secrets YAML file.
-That command may take some time to run.

-* Create the service: `kubectl create -f nginx-service.yml`.

-* Create a deployment configuration from the template.  `HOSTNAME` must be set to the DNS entry you created at the beginning of the installation.
-Create the deployment.

-* Retrieve the externally-visible IP address from the service.  `kubectl describe service jld-nginx | grep ^LoadBalancer | awk '{print $3}'` will work.
-You may need to wait a little while before it shows up.

-* Update the DNS record with the newly-determined externally-visible address.
-This is another piece that will be challenging to script because of the wide variety of APIs to public DNS providers.

-* If you already have an ingress controller you can just use the `nginx-ingress.yml` ingress definition; if you do this you will need to modify the JupyterHub configuration (set `c.JupyterHub.base_url`).

 ### JupyterLab

 JupyterLab is launched from the Hub.